jotavare/jotavare.github.io/wpa_psk_hacking.md

 ### **Capture the Handshake**

 <div class="code-example" markdown="1">
-Observe the terminal running `airodump-ng` (Capture the Handshake) and wait for a device to reconnect.
+Observe the terminal running `airodump-ng` capture the `handshake` and wait for the device to reconnect.
 <br>Once the handshake is captured, you can see a message saying `WPA handshake: <BSSID>`.
 <br>You can stop `airodump-ng` by pressing `Ctrl+C`.
 <br>The captured handshake will be saved in the specified filename.